-- The Capital Programme considered by Council in February assumed a programme of £4.226m for 2009/10 and £2.194m for 2010/11.
-For the purposes of this strategy, it has been assumed that the capital programme for 2010/11, adjusted for non-recurring spending, will form the basis of the 2011/12, 2012/13 and 2013/14 capital programme.
-The impact of the 2007/08 outturn and the carrying forward of budgets into 2009/10 and 2010/11 have increased the programme by £2.054m and £0.214m respectively since the budgets were approved in February.
-Forward forecasts are currently limited to schemes that are either supported by known grants (such as the Regional Housing Grant and Disabled Facilities Grant) or have been in the existing programme for a number of years e.g. industrial estates, major repairs, and play areas. - The value of the 2011/12 programme calculated in this way is £1.457m and is attached at Appendix A and summarised by Council priority in Table 1 below.
+• The Capital Programme considered by Council in February assumed a programme of £8.829m for 2009/10 and £3.667m for 2010/11.
+The impact of the 2008/09 outturn and the carrying forward of budgets into 2009/10 and 2010/11 have increased the programme by £4.071m and £0.030m respectively since the budgets were approved in February.
+Forward forecasts are currently limited to schemes that are either supported by known grants (such as the Regional Housing Grant and Disabled Facilities Grant) or have been in the existing programme for a number of years e.g. industrial estates, major repairs, and play areas.